gvwilson/change/06_finish/index.md

 <p class="subtitle" markdown="1">closing the deal and what happens afterward</p>

+## The 'P' Word

+-   "Politics" shouldn't be a dirty word
+    -   "We are all marching together toward a glorious future" is untrue
+    -   "We're all duplicitous, self-serving bastards" is also untrue
+-   Politics is how we make decisions in groups in the absence of agreement on goals [Wendorff2022](b:Wendorff2022)
+    -   We have the same facts, but we interpret or weigh them differently
+    -   More explanation isn't going to help
+    -   So we must find other ways to form a winning coalition

 ## Making It Real

 -   It's possible for everyone to agree that your idea is great and implement it right away